uber-go/nilaway/README.md

 Note that in the above example, `foo` does not necessarily have to reside in the same package as `bar`.
 NilAway is able to track nil flows across packages as well.
 Moreover, NilAway handles Go-specific language constructs such as receivers, interfaces, type assertions, type switches, and more.
-For more detailed discussion, please check our paper.

 ## Configurations